Guiandreis/pneumonia_detection/README.md

-## Welcome to Guilherme Rettore Andreis Porfolio

-# Project 1: Chest X-ray Pneumonia Classifier
+# Chest X-ray Pneumonia Classifier

 Developed a deep learning neural network (DLNN) that classifies Chest X-Rays images within normal and pneumonia categories to help medical diagnosis in time and assertiveness.
 Developed a FLASK API to serve as the interface with users.